isprojects/mstform/README.md

 support an input component such as a drop-down selection that generate a reference to an object.
 This fits MST's `types.reference`.

-### Maybe
+### Maybe and MaybeNull

-`converters.maybe(converter)`: This works on converters that convert raw string values as well as converters that deal with MST nodes.
+`converters.maybe(converter)`: This works on string converters as well as model converters.

-When you wrap it around any converter that takes a raw string value, the empty value (such as the empty string) is accepted and converted into `null`.
+When you wrap it around any converter that takes a raw string value, the empty value (such as the empty string) is accepted and converted into `undefined`.
 This allows you to model empty values.

 It can also be wrapped around a `model` converter, in which case it now accepts empty.
 This is handy when you have a `types.maybe(types.reference())` in MST.

+`converters.maybeNull(converter)` is like `converters.maybe` but is designed to work with `types.maybeNull`, so the empty value is `null`.

 ### Object